hivesolutions/netius/readme.md

 More examples can be found in the [examples.md](examples.md) page.

+## Compatibility

+Netius has no dependencies, and is therefore cross-platform.
+It's compatible with [PyPy](http://pypy.org), with which it benefits of performance increases up to 1.5x - 2.5x faster in most environments, when compared with running it with the cPython interpreter.

 ## Benchmarks

 Running `ab -n 20000 -c 5 -k http://localhost:8080/` should achieve the following results: